traumverloren/socially-awkward-wearables/socially-awkward-wearables.md

 ^ Ironically I also didn't realize I had worked with ML in this project until I really looked back and thought about this project again.

-^ ML is so pervasive, I used it here  and didn't really understand that I was using it.
+^ ML is so pervasive

+^ used it here

-^ I was just using an API that I sent data to and got a response.
+^  Just thought I using an API that I sent data to and got a response.

 ---